The Gap

 VIBE Afterschool

-One afternoon a week, a small group of students in grades 7 through 12 works alongside professionals who use these tools in their actual jobs, then uses those same tools to build something real.
-Not a class.
-Not a curriculum.
-Just proximity to the work and the room to try.
+One afternoon a week, a small group of teenagers works alongside professionals who use these tools in their actual jobs, then uses those same tools to build something real.
+The session is just the starting point.
+What begins there carries into the rest of their time, as they keep building, refining, and following their own ideas.
+It is not a class or a curriculum, just proximity to the work and the room to try.

-Free, open-source, and available to any school that wants to try it.
-The first pilots begin this fall.
-The ingredients already exist in almost every community: a teacher willing to give an afternoon a week, a few professionals willing to show up, and students who deserve a better starting point than the one we are currently giving them.
-Learn more at vibeafterschool.com.
+The idea is simple and open.
+Any school, teacher, or community group can run something like this.
+The ingredients already exist in most places: a teacher willing to give an afternoon a week, a few professionals willing to show up, and students who deserve a better starting point than the one we are currently giving them.
+If any of that resonates, vibeafterschool.com has more on how to get something like this started.

 What families can do right now